ArgimiroCF/AlgorandSummerSchoolHackathon/Readme.md

-[^1]: This tragic twist of fate often prompts introspection, causing the warriors to question their chosen path as monster hunters and contemplate whether it was a good career decision to begin with.
+[^1]: This tragic twist of fate often prompts introspection, causing warriors to question their chosen path as monster hunters and to contemplate whether it was a good career choice to begin with.

 [^2]: The implementation as described does allow for a player to stay comfortably in the safe zone and shoot away at monsters from there.
-However, any adventurer that attempts this strategy would kill them out of sheer embarrasment faster than any monster could.
+However this strategy would kill any adventurer out of sheer embarrasment faster than any monster could.